ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/rte.md

 ### @-mentions

-If you have Pages module (or third-party addons with compatible functionality) installed you can use `@`-mentions to quickly insert links to site pages.
+If you have Pages module (or third-party add-ons with compatible functionality) installed you can use `@`-mentions to quickly insert links to site pages.

 Type `@` and then continue typing entry title and you will be offered selection of matching pages altogether with their channel names, from which you can pick the one that you need and your typed input will be replaced with the selected entry title being linked to proper page URL.
 ![](_images/rte-at-mentions.png)

-If you just need literally what you types, you can select bottom option for this.
+If you need the text to appear with the `@` sign exactly as typed, you can select the bottom option for this.

 ## Template Tag